Storage sunrise: Solar battery makers eye take-off as prices fall

 But with payments falling for feeding any unused energy back into the power grid, Miao decided to double down on her investment with a battery so she can use more of the electricity she generates.

-“(Australia) has very high residential solar penetration, plenty of sunshine, relatively high energy prices and ... governments are not subsidizing to the extent they used to,” said Panasonic Australia Managing Director Paul Reid.
+“(Australia) has very high residential solar penetration, plenty of sunshine, relatively high energy prices and ... governments are not subsidising to the extent they used to,” said Panasonic Australia Managing Director Paul Reid.

 “It creates an environment that we think is very much conducive to the take-up of battery storage, perhaps more than any other country in the world right now.”